Skip to main content

 Gating and regression strategy

-• Execute the Commissioning run in TestRail before enabling/confirming traffic for the release
+• Execute the Commissioning run in TestRail (Folder 03) before enabling clinical traffic.

 Test environment